 Data protection - RGPD, DLP and information security

-Data protection has become a major issue for all organizations.
-Faced with the increase in ransomware, the risk of accidental or malicious leaks, and regulatory obligations such as the RGPD and the NIS2 directive, it's essential to put robust systems in place.
-This includes encryption, backup, leak prevention (DLP) and clear governance to ensure the confidentiality, integrity and availability of your critical information.
+Data protection has become a central issue for all organizations, whatever their business sector.
+Faced with the explosion of ransomware, the risks of accidental or malicious leaks, and regulatory obligations such as the RGPD and the NIS2 directive, it's essential to put robust systems in place.
+This includes encryption, backup, leak prevention (DLP), clear governance and monitoring tools like Microsoft Purview to ensure the confidentiality, integrity and availability of your critical information.

 Our expertise in data protection